erohkohl/jug-saxony-camp/README.md

 $ mvn clean install
 ```

 Deploy the EAR to your WildFly instance and again access it's servlet.
-Redeploy this application and you will see, that the returned values remains the same.
+Redeploy this application and you will see, that the returned values remain the same.
 When you
 deploy a second instance of the application with a customized servlet, you will observe, that both share the common cache instance.

 - http://localhost:8080/jug/saxony/camp/infinispan/embedded/one/Servlet